 Post by Vermin King on Sept 7, 2018 6:26:32 GMT -9

 I tried to be quiet during the voting, but this was a tough one.

 1. The Dragon Turtle is beautiful artwork.
 Don't have a need for it, but it has to be on the shelf 2.
 Neo Starships is a wonderful concept with great art, and don't forget all the ancillary stuff 3.
 The Market Stalls is another beautiful submission with lots of doo-dads that make it special 4.
 Kings Road is also phenomenal.
-Great layers, but probably a victim of being similar to mproteau's other tile sets.
+Great layers, but probably a victim of being similar to mproteau (Paper Realms)'s other tile sets.
 Which doesn't mean this set isn't equally special 5.
 Three Penny Bridge is such a cohesive whole.
 Taking the various models and combining to form a partially fortified, structure laden bridge is wonderful 6.
 Modular Darkfast Dungeons is gorgeous and very well thought out.